pagkly/Zed/Investopedia3/Retail Banking.md

 ## Expanded Services in Retail Banking

 Banks are adding to their product offerings to provide a greater range of services for their retail clients.
-In addition to basic retail banking accounts and customer service from local branch financial representatives, banks are also adding teams of financial advisors with broadened product offerings, with investment services such as wealth management, brokerage accounts, [private banking](https://www.investopedia.com/terms/p/privatebanking.asp), and [retirement planning](https://www.investopedia.com/terms/r/retirement-planning.asp).
+In addition to basic retail banking accounts and customer service from local branch financial representatives, banks are also adding teams of financial advisors with broadened product offerings, with investment services such as wealth management, brokerage accounts, [[private banking]](https://www.investopedia.com/terms/p/privatebanking.asp), and [[retirement planning]](https://www.investopedia.com/terms/r/retirement-planning.asp).

 In the 21st century, a movement toward internet banking has also broadly expanded the offerings for retail banking customers.
 Several banks now provide online services to customers purely through the Internet and mobile applications, limiting the number of times a customer needs to go to a local branch to do business.